2024-2025 Catalog

 - Operate camera, audio and lighting equipment

-- Develop editing skills such as sequence editing, sound design, color grading, and sound design
+- Develop editing skills such as sequence editing, sound design, and color grading

 - Peer review fellow students’ work